 This recipe makes 36oz of Lactorade, or about four and half cups.
 Drink it throughout the day, and hopefully you’ll see a quick increase in your milk supply!

 Can you use other kinds of nursing tea?
-I tried three – Mother’s Milk, Earth Mama’s Milkmaid, and Pink Stork’s Liquid Gold.
-The Milkmaid was fine, but the Liquid Gold did not work – it has a distinctive taste, and I did not like it mixed with the Gatorade.
+I tried three – Mother’s Milk, Earth Mama’s Milkmaid (FYI, you can use PUMPING20 for 20% off), and Pink Stork’s Liquid Gold.
+The Milkmaid was good, but the Liquid Gold did not work – it has a distinctive taste, and I did not like it mixed with the Gatorade.
 If you have a different brand on hand, give it a shot!

 Can you use other flavors of Gatorade?
 Yes!
 I tried it with blue, orange, and red, in addition to the yellow Lemon-Lime.
 If your favorite flavor is different, give it a try!